 Address: 13 Montpelier Street (Knightsbridge)

 The bar at this small but atmospheric pub is always buzzing with locals, while the restaurant often draws visitors from farther afield.
 Set on a side street a few blocks from High Street Kensington the eating area is awkwardly narrow but makes a good spot for a private and romantic evening á deux, or with a small group of friends.
-The crumbed camembert comes with a chicory, red wine and vanilla reduction, and is beautifully followed by the organic salmon with Jerusalem artichokes.
+The cheddar and spinach soufflé with wild mushroom sauce, the rib eye on the bone, and the sticky toffee pudding are delicious.
 Open daily for lunch and dinner.

 Address: 54 Abingdon Road (Kensington)

 Restaurant Gordon Ramsay

 One of London's finest eateries, Restaurant Gordon Ramsay opened in 1998 as the chef's first independently owned venture.
 Today it has three Michelin stars - an honour held by only four other British restaurant.
 With 14 tables seating 44 guests, this exclusive venue has become a must for connoisseurs of fine contemporary cuisine from around the world.
 Feast on pan-fried scallops from the Isle of Skye, suckling pig and Manjari chocolate delice.
 A vegetarian menu is also available.
 Open for lunch and dinner Monday to Friday, book well in advance.

 Telephone: +44 20 7592 1360